 - 1. 4-H members may show two (2) cats, but each must be entered in a different class. - 2.
-Cats should remain in cages or on a leash until showtime. - Exhibitors MUST show proof of their cat's current rabies and distemper vaccination.
+For a live cat show, at least three cats must be registered for the Fair.
+Failure to have three cats will result in participants exhibiting a poster of their Cat project in Animal Science. - 3.
+Cats should remain in cages or on a leash until showtime. - 4.
+Exhibitors MUST show proof of their cat's current rabies and distemper vaccination.
 Vaccinations must be done at least one week before the Fair.
-Boosters may be done closer to the show if necessary but must bring proof of original shots.
+Boosters may be done closer to the show if necessary, but you must bring proof of original shots.
 THESE PAPERS WILL BE CHECKED DURING REGISTRATION!
-NO EXCEPTIONS WILL BE MADE. - 4.
-Cats are to be on the fairgrounds the day of judging only. - 5.
-Cats over 8 months old should be shown in Cat classes, not Kitten class. - 6.
-Parents should not interrupt the Judge during the conference judging with the member. - 7.
+NO EXCEPTIONS WILL BE MADE. - 5.
+Cats are to be on the fairgrounds on the day of judging only. - 6.
+Cats over eight months old should be shown in Cat classes, not Kitten classes. - 7.
+Parents should not interrupt the Judge during the conference judging with the member. - 8.
 Cats will be judged on the following criteria: - a.
 Physical condition the condition of eyes, ears, coat, body, teeth, gums, and leg structure. - b.
-Cleanliness and presentation grooming must be done: - nails must be clipped - ears should be clean and must be free of mites and infections - cats must be free of fleas and skin disorders - cats should be bathed - Temperament calm and receptive to judging procedures. - Appearance good health, alert, and graceful movement. - Feel size and shape of the bone structure, muscle tone, and confirmation. - Cats with dirty ears or eyes or unclipped nails will NOT receive a blue ribbon. - 8.
-Kittens under 4 months of age are not eligible to be exhibited.

-- 9. NO pregnant or nursing cats are allowed for the safety of the cat and her kittens will be allowed to show.

-- 10. All Jo Daviess County and State Fair Livestock Exhibit Rules and Health Requirements must be adhered to.
-It is your responsibility to read these sections, which are located at the end of the Jo Daviess County 4-H Program.

-- 1 Long Hair, Female

-- 2 Long Hair, Male

-- 3 Long Hair, Neutered or Spayed

-- 4 Short Hair, Female
+Cleanliness and presentation grooming must be done: - nails must be clipped - ears should be clean and must be free of mites and infections - cats must be free of fleas and skin disorders - cats should be bathed - Temperament calm and receptive to judging procedures. - Appearance good health, alert, and graceful movement. - Feel size and shape of the bone structure, muscle tone, and confirmation. - Cats with dirty ears, eyes, or unclipped nails will NOT receive a blue ribbon. - 9.
+Kittens under four months of age are not eligible to be exhibited. - 10.
+NO pregnant or nursing cats are allowed for the cat's safety, and her kittens will be allowed to show. - 11.
+All Jo Daviess County and State Fair Livestock Exhibit Rules and Health Requirements must be adhered to.
+It is your responsibility to read these sections, which are located at the end of the Jo Daviess County 4-H Program. - 1 Long Hair, Female - 2 Long Hair, Male - 3 Long Hair, Neutered or Spayed - 4 Short Hair, Female

 - 5 Short Hair, Male

 - 6 Short Hair, Neutered or Spayed

-- 7 Kittens, Male or Female age 4-8 months
+- 7 Kittens, Male or Female aged 4-8 months